pegasd/keepthechange/README.md

 changes_hash = KeepTheChange::Parser.new(changelog: File.read('CHANGELOG.md')).parse
 ```

-This will produce a hash with versions as keys.
+This will produce a hash where keys are version numbers (e.g. `0.1.0`, `1.0.3`) and values are hashes themselves.
+Those will have headers as keys (e.g. `Added`, `Fixed`) and changesets as corresponding values.

 ## Development